jessbudd/portfolio-site/src/site/posts.md

 ---
 title: All Posts
 layout: layouts/base.njk
-subtitle: I am a subtitle
+# subtitle: I am a subtitle
 ---

-## Posts

 <ul class="listing">
 {%- for page in collections.post -%}